What is an Affidavit?

 Affidavits are one of the most widely used types of legal documents.
 But the purpose and requirements of these documents are not always as widely known.
-Before you sign an affidavit, it is important to understand what it is and the implications of signing.
+Before you sign one, it is important to understand what an affidavit means and the implications of signing.

 What is an affidavit?